danionella/lsmaq/README.md

 LSMAQ is a lightweight and flexible laser scanning microscope acquisition software written in MATLAB.
 It supports National Instruments hardware for galvo-based scanning.

 ## Should I use it?
-If you are an end user of laser scanning microscopes, you will most likely be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
+Most likely not.
+If you are an end user of laser scanning microscopes, you will probably be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
 The ScanImage team does a very good job at keeping their software up to date with new developments that most end users are interested in.

 LSMAQ was created by microscope developers aiming for increased flexibility and ease of customisation.
 Scripting and quick code modification are facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base.
 Adding a new custom property to the UI takes a single line.

 To minimize code and maximize flexibility, LSMAQ exposes all scanning parameters, performs very few checks on user input and generally assumes that the user knows the hardware limitations of their setup.
+The LSMAQ team cannot offer support to end users.

 Present capabilities include tiled volume acquisition, arbitrary plane piezo-based scanning and phase-stepping for wavefront shaping / [deep imaging](https://doi.org/10.1038/nphoton.2016.252).
 LSMAQ supports galvo-based scanning but does not presently support resonant scanners.